 Can I Bundle Disney+ With Other Services?

-Yes, and there are some pretty exciting promotional deals out there associated with the launch of the Disney+ product.
+There are some pretty exciting promotional deals out there associated with the Disney+ product.

 - Existing and new 4G LTE unlimited wireless customers